EliAndrewC/l7r/setting/l7r.md

 Kouji was thus able to suggest this wording for Koichi's vow:

-"In the sight of all that is, under the timeless gaze of Lord Moon, I, Isawa Koichi, swear a solemn vow.
+> In the sight of all that is, under the timeless gaze of Lord Moon, I, Isawa Koichi, swear a solemn vow.
+>

-Each night, when Lord Moon ascends his throne in the celestial heavens, I shall pay homage with earnest prayers and silent reflection, carried out in the purity of his luminous glow.
+> Each night, when Lord Moon ascends his throne in the celestial heavens, I shall pay homage with earnest prayers and silent reflection, carried out in the purity of his luminous glow.
 As he once bathed me in his protective light in the heart of the Isawa Woodlands, so too will I embrace his guidance in the quiet of the night, absent of all other light, a testament to our fateful meeting.
+>

-Just as I was sheltered by Lord Moon's radiance amidst danger, I too shall extend my protection to those in need.
+> Just as I was sheltered by Lord Moon's radiance amidst danger, I too shall extend my protection to those in need.
 As a warrior and servant of the Empire, to any who seek refuge in the quiet of the night, regardless of clan or family, I will provide aid and stand as their shield, until they see fit to release me from such duties.
 The cry for assistance in the hush of the night shall not go unanswered, for in me they shall find a vigilant protector, an embodiment of Lord Moon's protective glow.
+>

-But let it be known, my devotion to Lord Moon is woven within the fabric of my unwavering loyalty to the Empire.
+> But let it be known, my devotion to Lord Moon is woven within the fabric of my unwavering loyalty to the Empire.
 This vow I swear, the promises I make, and the duties I undertake, shall never overshadow nor undermine my fidelity to the Emperor and the Imperial law.
 My actions shall reflect my honor, my strength, and my commitment to the Empire.
+>

-Lord Moon, hear my vow, a testament to our bond and a reflection of my gratitude.
+> Lord Moon, hear my vow, a testament to our bond and a reflection of my gratitude.
 May your light guide me in upholding my word, as I navigate the path of honor, service, and loyalty.
-This I vow, under your watchful eye, and in the service of our glorious Empire."
+This I vow, under your watchful eye, and in the service of our glorious Empire.

 #### Matsu Tonami